petedavisdev/petedavis.dev/_posts/interactive-content-with-components-in-markdown-on-vuepress.md

 <TrueFalseQuiz imgSrc="imgSrc + '200/400'" :answer="(pic == 'kitten').toString()">

 ### True or false...
 This is a picture of a kitten

 </TrueFalseQuiz>

 You chose {{ pic }} images at the start of this post.
 Try changing your selection.
 I've used trick 6 from my previous post to setup the .md file as a single file component, complete with its own data :smile:

-## 4. Build entire apps!

-Now that you know you can add components to your .md files, and that the .md file can itself be setup as a fully reactive Vue component there is nothing stopping you from building web apps on top of VuePress.
+Any component you add can have child components of its own, so there is nothing stopping you from building complex web apps on top of VuePress, which is something I will be experimenting with in future.

-If your aim is to build a data-driven web app, [Nuxt](https://nuxtjs.org/) is likely a better place to start.
-However, if you want to add app-like capabilities to a largely static site, VuePress is perfect.

 <script>
 module.exports = {